Innmind/documentation/docs/getting-started/operating-system/http.md

     Method::get,
     ProtocolVersion::v11,
     Headers::of(
-        new Header('User-Agent', new Value('your custom user agent string')), ),
+        Header::of('User-Agent', Value::of('your custom user agent string')),
+    ),
 );
 ```